Flight management system: Flight plan

 The flight plan is generally determined on the ground, before departure either by the pilot for smaller aircraft or a professional dispatcher for airliners.
 It is entered into the FMS either by typing it in, selecting it from a saved library of common routes (Company Routes) or via an ACARS datalink with the airline dispatch center.

 During preflight, other information relevant to managing the flight plan is entered.
 This can include performance information such as gross weight, fuel weight and center of gravity.
 It will include altitudes including the initial cruise altitude.
 For aircraft that do not have a GPS, the initial position is also required.

 The pilot uses the FMS to modify the flight plan in flight for a variety of reasons.
 Significant engineering design minimizes the keystrokes in order to minimize pilot workload in flight and eliminate any confusing information (Hazardously Misleading Information).

 The FMS also sends the flight plan information for display on the Navigation Display (ND) of the flight deck instruments Electronic Flight Instrument System (EFIS).
 The flight plan generally appears as a magenta line, with other airports, radio aids and waypoints displayed.

-Special flight plans, often for tactical requirements including search patterns, rendezvous, in-flight refueling tanker orbits, calculated air release points (CARP) for accurate parachute jumps are just a few of the special flight plans some FMSs can calculate.
+Some FMSs can calculate special flight plans, often for tactical requirements, such as search patterns, rendezvous, in-flight refueling tanker orbits, and calculated air release points (CARP) for accurate parachute jumps.

 Position determination

-Once in flight, a principal task of the FMS is to determine the aircraft's position and the accuracy of that position.
+Once in flight, a principal task of the FMS is obtaining a position fix, i.e., to determine the aircraft's position and the accuracy of that position.
 Simple FMS use a single sensor, generally GPS in order to determine position.
 But modern FMS use as many sensors as they can, such as VORs, in order to determine and validate their exact position.
 Some FMS use a Kalman filter to integrate the positions from the various sensors into a single position.
 Common sensors include: